June 18, 2021 Update:

 If you do not attend Mass you still have an obligation to watch Sunday Mass by live-stream, television or other means, to keep holy the Lord's Day.
 Many folks are now transitioning from being isolated in their homes to becoming involved in more public activities following all of the protocols necessary to be safe and healthy.
 Catholics who engage in other activities that would present a similar or greater risk of exposure (eating out at restaurants, traveling, non-essential shopping, widening one's circle of contacts, engaging in sports activities as a participant or observer etc.) should begin to return to Sunday Mass as they are able.
 "How can I repay the LORD for all of His goodness ... “(Psalm 116:12).

 We continue to worship at the usual Mass times, Saturday 4:00 p.m.; Sunday 9:00 a.m. and 11 :00 a.m.
 If for some reason you still do not feel comfortable attending the Sunday Mass, there are still opportunities to attend daily Mass on Monday, Tuesday, Thursday and Friday at 8:30 am.
 Confessions are held on Saturday at 3:00 p.m.
-We are currently livestreaming the 4:00 PM Saturday Mass, and will soon be livestreaming the roasry and and the Stations of the Cross during Lent.
+We are currently livestreaming the 4:00 PM Saturday Mass and 9:00 AM Sunday Mass.

 We ask you continue to use common sense, stay healthy and safe, and "repay the Lord for all of His goodness!
 Fr.
 Greg and I Miss YOU!